 Transportation in Palestine

-In Palestine (West Bank), there are buses, shared bus, taxi and shared taxi (called “service”) as public transport.
+In Palestine (West Bank), there are buses, shared buses, taxis, and shared taxis (called services) as public transport.

 Please check these entries for the cities as well.